 I would never have thought that my work with these agencies would have contributed to getting a seat on CEO’s board of directors, and I never thought I would be part of Motorola’s Research and Development Team in Illinois…being part of Motorola’s Research and Development Team in Illinois is like being part of Ferrari SPa and visiting the Ferrari Factory, which I have, in Maranello, Italy!

-Here’s a challenge for my final BLOG to you; and, I’m making this offer to you for my own pure selfish interest of my interest as a capitalist in making money.
+Here’s a challenge for my final emergency auxillary communications BLOG to you; and, I’m making this offer to you for my own pure selfish interest, which feeds my ego as a capitalist.

 I have investments in companies…if you have confidence in yourself, send me your business idea, couple it with a business plan, and send it to me.
 If it makes financial sense, I will invest, and I will get my business partners to invest.